 Art and Design

-The skills and knowledge that children will develop throughout each art topic are sequenced across each year group and throughout the school to ensure progression.
+The understanding of the visual elements of art and design (line, tone, texture, colour, pattern, shape, 3D form) are developed by providing an ambitious curriculum enabling children to reach their full potential.
+The skill and knowledge that children will develop throughout each art topic are sequenced across each year group and throughout the school to ensure progression.
 The emphasis on knowledge ensures that children understand the context of the artwork, as well as the artists that they are learning about and being inspired by.

 This enables links to other curriculum areas, including humanities, with children developing a considerable knowledge of individual artists as well as individual works and art movements.
-A similar focus on skills means that children are given opportunities to express their creative imagination, as well as practise and develop mastery in the key processes of art: drawing, painting, printing, textiles and sculpture.
+A similar focus on skills means that children are given opportunities to express their creative imagination, as well as practise and develop mastery in the key processes of art, enabling them to thrive as artists.

-Classroom displays reflect the children’s sense of pride in their artwork and this is also demonstrated by creative outcomes across the wider curriculum.
-Children will be able to critically evaluate their work and saying what they are pleased about and how to improve it next time.
+Classroom and school displays reflect the children's sense of pride in their artwork and this is also demonstrated by creative outcomes across the wider curriculum.

 Design and technology